 The Marshall Tucker Band recently opened their vaults and released Live in the U.K. 1976, a snapshot of the iconic southern rock outfit's original lineup in peak form.

-30 Years Ago: W.A.S.P.
-Trade Shock for Maturity, Sort of, on ‘The Last Command’
+When W.A.S.P.
+Traded Shock for Maturity, Sort of, on ‘The Last Command’

 W.A.S.P. broadened their approach on a number of levels with their second album.

 How Aerosmith Got Their Wings Back on ‘Done With Mirrors’

 Their album sales were off in the U.S., but demand remained brisk in other parts of the world.

 Revisiting Yes’ Tantalizingly Incomplete ‘9012Live: The Solos’

 Strangely, this live EP only includes two complete songs – yet it's still not without a few charms.

 When Marshall Tucker Band Played a Benefit Show for Jimmy Carter